jgphilpott/polyplot/docs/api/countries/README.md

 **Limit:** `0`

-You should get a response that looks something like this, except with complete city documents rather than placeholders:
+You should get a response that looks something like this, except with complete country documents rather than placeholders:

 ```
 [